CITS2002 Systems Programming

 The materials presented here do not define the whole unit.
 Reviewing lecture material comprises about of the effort required for this unit.
 The remainder of your time should be spent reading the recommended reading, participating in workshops, and undertaking the laboratory tasks and projects.

-Please note the order and topics of lectures will almost certainly change throughout the semester.
+Please note the order of topics and lectures may change throughout the semester.
 Please refer to this webpage, rather than a printed copy, for up-to-date information.

 Week 1